datalad-handbook/book/docs/intro/filenaming.rst

 Even though certain names look identical across file system or operating systems, their underlying unicode character sequences can differ.
 For example, the character "é" can be represented as the single Unicode character u+00E9 (latin small letter e with acute), or as the two Unicode characters u+0065 and u+0301 (the letter "e" plus a combining acute symbol).
-This is called `canonical equivalence <https://en.wikipedia.org/wiki/Unicode_equivalence>`_ and can be very confusing because while file names are visually indistinguishable, certain tools, operating systems, or file systems can normalize their underlying unicode differently and cause errors in the process.
+This is called `canonical equivalence <https://en.wikipedia.org/wiki/Unicode_equivalence>`_ and can be  confusing: While file names are visually indistinguishable, certain tools, operating systems, or file systems can normalize their underlying unicode differently and cause errors in the process.
-It becomes a problem, potentially even leading to permanent data loss, when for example `one tool or filesystem won't recognize a file anymore that has been normalized by a different tool or filesystem <https://web.archive.org/web/20100109162824/http://forums.macosxhints.com/archive/index.php/t-99344.html>`_.
+It becomes a problem, potentially even leading to permanent data loss, when `one tool or filesystem won't recognize a file anymore that has been normalized by a different tool or filesystem <https://web.archive.org/web/20100109162824/http://forums.macosxhints.com/archive/index.php/t-99344.html>`_.

 Apple's HFS Plus filesystem always normalizes file names to a `fully decomposed form <https://developer.apple.com/library/archive/technotes/tn/tn1150.html#UnicodeSubtleties>`_.
 "é" would be represented as two Unicode characters u+0065 and u+0301, in that order.
 Windows treats filenames as opaque character sequences and will store and return the encoded bytes exactly as provided.
 Linux and other common Unix systems are generally similar to Windows in storing and returning opaque byte streams, but this behavior is technically dependent on the filesystem.
 And utilities used for file management, transfer, and archiving may ignore this issue, apply an arbitrary normalization form, or allow the user to control how normalization is applied.

-Having special characters in your file names thus is a bit like the nerd and data management version of russian roulette.
+Having special characters in your file names thus is a bit like a data management version of russian roulette.
 Most things will likely be fine, but at some point, with some tool, sharing to some system, things could just blow up.

 Illegal in certain systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-While normalization differences between systems may make it impossible to disambiguate files or represent them differently, there are also file names that aren't allowed, and could not make their way to certain operating systems.
+While normalization differences between systems may make it impossible to disambiguate different files or cause different representations of identical files, there are also file names that aren't allowed.
-Here's what to keep in mind:
+And places that ban certain file names will not be able to create, receive, or use such such files.

 Avoid illegal characters
 ========================

 Different operating system disallow certain characters in file names, and things will be messy if you were to share a file with a character that works on your machine with a machine that regards it as illegal.

-Let's start with characters that you can actually find on your keyboard:
+Let's start easy and with characters that you can actually find on your keyboard:

 On Unix systems, the forward slash ``/`` can not be used in file names.
 This is because this character is used to denote directory boundaries.
-On Windows systems, there is a handful of characters:
+On Windows systems, on the other hand, there is quite a long list of characters:

 .. code-block::